Importing windows from Europe is financially worth it for spec homes, but only if three conditions are met:

 Luxury homes with premium European aluminum increase property value, so you can sell at a higher price.

-Importing can be worth it even for a single spec home project (with an order value of $30k).
+Even outside the luxury market, affordable and mid-range spec homes deliver strong profitability and attractive returns.
+Importing can be worth it even for a single spec home project (with a window order value of $30k).

 The higher the project value, the greater the ROI